Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) | Updated On January 8, 2021

 - You must go for your first mammogram once you’ve reached the age of 35 or 40 because the five-year survival rate is more than 85 per cent for breast cancers discovered during Stage I.

 - Breast-feeding reduces the mother’s risk of breast and ovarian cancer.
-Every year a woman breast-feeds she cuts her lifetime risk of developing breast cancer by 4.3 per cent.
+When a woman breast-feeds she cuts her lifetime risk of developing breast cancer by 4.3 per cent every year.

 - The high rates of colon and breast cancer have been attributed in good part to diet.
 Therefore, what you eat over the years can influence the possibility of cancer being initiated.